tlswg/tls13-spec/draft-ietf-tls-tls13.md

 result run directly through the ECDSA algorithm with no additional hashing.
 The default hash function is SHA-1 {{SHS}}.
-However, an alternative hash function, such as one of the new SHA hash functions specified in FIPS 180-2 may be used instead if the certificate containing the EC public key explicitly requires use of another hash function.
+However, an alternative hash function, such as one of the new SHA hash functions specified in FIPS 180-4 {{SHS}} may be used instead if the certificate containing the EC public key explicitly requires use of another hash function.
 (The mechanism for specifying the required hash function has not been standardized, but this provision anticipates such